Continuing Education (CE) Frequently Asked Questions

 What if I’m having difficulty completing my CEs?

 CE extensions.
-You may request a CE extension application from Heidi Tennant when they are available in late 2023, and complete/submit it for consideration by the stated deadline.
-Extensions will grant the members until April 1, 2024, to complete their CEs.
+You may request a CE extension application from the NAPFA Education Department when available and complete/submit it for consideration by the stated deadline.
+Extensions will grant the members until April 1, 2026, to complete their CEs.
 Please note that CE extensions are granted for extreme circumstances; acceptable reasons include:

 - The critical illness of the member or a close relative